United States Electric Lighting Company: Edison Rivalry

 Edison's Menlo Park laboratory bought up the entire American supply of phosphoric anhydride, used to absorb vapors in the vacuum sealing process, forcing Maxim to develop his own chemical alternative.
 It is rumored that Maxim hired a Menlo Park glassblower to steal the secret of Edison's hermetic vacuum.
 It is known that Maxim did hire away a Menlo Park glassblower by the name of Ludwig Böhm in 1880.

-In 1884, Lewis H Latimer, an important electrician working for Maxim was hired away by Edison to be a draftsman and patent investigator.
+In 1884, Lewis H Latimer, an important electrician and draftsman working for the company since 1880 was hired away by Edison to be a draftsman and patent investigator for the Edison Electric Light Company.
 Latimer had come up with multiple innovations to the lightbulb, including the ability to mold the filament into its distinctive Maxim "M".

 When George Westinghouse bought the company, they were entangled in a legal battle with Edison over patents.
 In 1892 the courts ruled in Edison's favor, forcing Westinghouse to stop production of the bulbs.
 Westinghouse would quickly redesign the lamps and create "stopper lamps" until the expiration of the Edison patents in 1897.